brechtm/sphinxcontrib-versioning/docs/themes.rst

     A boolean set to True if the root ref is from a git tag.

+.. attribute:: scv_show_banner

+    A boolean set to True if the :ref:`banner <banner>` is to be displayed at the top of every page on versions that aren't the :option:`--root-ref`.

 .. attribute:: versions

     An iterable that yields 2-item tuples of strings.
 The first item is the version (branch/tag) name while the second